Healthdirect Free Australian health advice you can count on.

 • abnormal results from a cervical screening test (which has replaced the old Pap smear test)

-• unusual or unexplained bleeding, such as after intercourse
+• unusual or unexplained vaginal bleeding, such as after sex

-• an abnormal lump or growth on your cervix or vagina
+• an abnormal lump or growth on your cervix, vagina or vulva

 The procedure can help diagnose conditions such as:

-Ask your gynaecologist to explain the benefits and risks of a colposcopy.
-Let them know if you are pregnant.
+You can ask your gynaecologist to explain the benefits and risks of a colposcopy.

 • have sex